 - The Board of Trustees will appoint the Director of the School and will establish an Appointments Committee for this purpose;

-- The Board of Trustees will appoint Pro-Directors, on the recommendation of the Director, following appropriate internal consultation procedures.
+- The Board of Trustees will appoint the Deputy Director and Pro-Directors, on the recommendation of the Director, following appropriate internal consultation procedures.
 The Pro-Directors will normally serve for a period of five years, renewable once for a period of up to five years;

 - The Board of Trustees will appoint each year external auditors on the recommendation of Audit Committee;